stibbons1990/hex/docs/blog/posts/2026-01-25-migrating-kubernetes-volumes-to-longhorn.md

 storageclass.storage.k8s.io/longhorn-sata created
 ```

+### Replication Vs. Bandwidth

+When creating new PVC using the `longhorn-nvme` class to use the fastest SSD,
+`accessModes` should *almost always* be set to `ReadWriteOnce`.

+**RWO** volumes (`ReadWriteOnce`) are mounted directly as block devices via iSCSI.
+This
+provides the highest performance for database-like workloads (e.g., Postgres, Redis, or
+application caches) because there is no network filesystem overhead.
+Most Kubernetes
+deployments (even those with multiple replicas) do not require
+**multiple pods to write to the same volume simultaneously**.
+Instead, each pod typically manages its own data.
+In a multi-node cluster, if one node
+fails, Kubernetes will move the pod to the other node.
+Longhorn will then detach the RWO
+cvolume from the old node and attach it to the new one.

+**RWX** volumes (`ReadWriteMany`) should only be used when an application specifically
+requires **multiple pods** (possibly on multiple nodes) to
+**read and write to the exact same files at the same time**.
+Longhorn implements RWX by spinning up a "Share Manager" pod that acts as an NFS server
+for that specific volume.
+This mode requires the `nfs-common` package you installed on
+your Ubuntu hosts earlier.

+When scaling a single-node cluster to two nodes and setting `numberOfReplicas: 2`,
+an RWO volume will still be fully distributed and synced across both your i7 and i5 NVMe
+SSDs.
+The "Once" in `ReadWriteOnce` refers only to *how many nodes can mount the volume*
+at one time, not how many nodes store the data.
+Even with RWO, your data is redundant
+and safe on both nodes.

+However, in a two-node Longhorn cluster with two replicas, each pod will **not** use *exclusively local PCIe NVMe bandwidth* for its storage operations.
+While each pod can
+be guaranteed to have a local copy of its data, the synchronous replication requirement
+of a distributed system introduces network latency.

+By default, Longhorn may schedule a pod on a node that does not contain a local replica
+of its volume.
+To force each pod to prioritize its local disk, enable **Data Locality**
+in the `StorageClass` or volume settings:

+*   `best-effort`: Longhorn attempts to keep one replica on the same node as the pod.
+    If it can't, the pod will still run but will access its data over the network from
+    the other node.
+*   `strict-local`: Enforces that a healthy replica must exist on the same node as the
+    pod.
+This provides the lowest possible latency for reads but prevents the pod from
+    starting if the local disk is unavailable.

+Even if a pod is reading directly from its local NVMe SSD, write operations are
+synchronous.
+When a pod writes data, the Longhorn Engine (running on the same node as
+the pod) must successfully write that data to both the local replica and the remote
+replica on the second node before the write is considered "complete".
+This means the write bandwidth and latency are capped by the network speed and the
+overhead of the iSCSI/Longhorn protocol, rather than the raw PCIe NVMe bandwidth.

+While the pod will benefit from NVMe speeds for local reads (if data locality is
+enabled), the overall performance will be significantly lower than a raw local NVMe SSD:
+reads will have *near-local* speeds if a local replica is present, but writes will be
+limited by network latency and the processing time of the Longhorn engine.

+Ultimately, if an application requires raw PCIe NVMe bandwidth and doesn't need
+Longhorn’s high availability features (cross-node syncing, et.c.), then a `hostPath` or
+Local Path Provisioner class may be best for that specific workload.
+However, for most
+general-purpose applications, the performance trade-off of Longhorn is acceptable for
+the benefit of having a fully synced, distributed cluster.

+### Active-Active Vs. Active-Passive

+For a single-pod deployment like code-server, when scaling up to 2 replicas on 2 nodes,
+with Longhorn replicating its RWO volume with **data locality** set to `best-effort` to
+keep both volumes in sync, the result is an **active-passive** with one pod being
+active while the other stays in stand-by to take over only when the first one goes down.

+This setup will not work for an **active-active** setup because of two reasons:

+1. A `ReadWriteOnce` (RWO) volume is **physically locked to a single** node at a time.
+    If Pod-A is running one node and has the volume mounted, Pod-B on the other node
+    **will be unable to start**.
+It will stay in a `ContainerCreating` or
+    `MatchNodeSelector` state because Longhorn cannot attach an RWO volume to two nodes
+    simultaneously.
+While Longhorn replicates the data to both nodes' NVMe SSDs in the
+    background, only one engine can be the **Primary** (the writer) at any given moment.

+    With `dataLocality: best-effort` and `numberOfReplicas: 2` every byte Pod-A writes
+    to the one NVMe is synchronously sent over the network to the other NVMe, so that
+    both disks are always bit-for-bit identical.
+If one node crashes, Kubernetes
+    detects the node failure.
+It then schedules a new Pod on the other node.
+Longhorn
+    "promotes" the second replica to be the new **Primary**, and the Pod starts.
+    This is an **Active-Passive HA** setup, with redundancy, but not both pods
+    responding to requests at the same time.

+2. Even when using **RWX** (which allows both pods to run), applications like
+    `code-server` are not **stateless**; `code-server` (and its underlying VS Code
+    engine) uses **SQLite** databases for extensions and settings.
+SQLite does not
+    support multiple processes writing to the same file over a network (NFS/RWX).
+    Attempting to run multiple instances on a single such database would lead to
+    database corruption or immediate "Locked" errors.
+Moreover, if Pomerium proxy sends
+    a request for "Save File" to Pod-B, but the "Open Editor" session was handled by
+    Pod-A, the session state would be inconsistent.

+RWO volumes (best compromise for speed and replication) support **Disaster Recovery** (Active-Passive) setups, ensuring data is never lost a node dies.
+However, it cannot be
+Active-Active; for that, an application must be specifically designed to store its
+state in an external database (like Postgres) rather than a local RWO/RWX volume.

+Most of the currently running applications are designed as monolithic services that rely
+on a single local database (SQLite) or a local file system (e.g. Home Assistant), making
+them **Active-Passive** by nature.
+However, several can be adapted for Active-Active HA
+with specific configurations: Pomerium and Homepage are stateless, Grafana can have its
+SQLite database replaced by Postgres or MySQL, but ony InfluxDB 3.0 supports clustering.

 ## From `hostPath` to Longhorn

 At this point data can be migrated from the old `hostPath` volume to the new Longhorn